Rutgers Entrepreneur Highlights

 Number of Employees: 30

-BlueNalu’s mission is to be the global leader in "cellular aquaculture", providing consumers with great tasting, healthy, safe, and trusted seafood products, that support the sustainability and diversity of our oceans.
+What We Do: BlueNalu’s mission is to be the global leader in cell-based seafood, providing consumers with great-tasting, healthy, safe, and trusted seafood products that support the sustainability and diversity of our ocean.
 The company produces real seafood products directly from fish cells, in a way that is healthy for people, humane for sea life, and sustainable for our planet.

 After holding many “intrapreneurial” positions within these large organizations, Lou also had the entrepreneurial “bug” and then began a career in consulting and subsequently co-founded MenuDirect Corporation in the mid-1990s, where he served as President & CEO.
 MenuDirect was a medical foods company that designed and developed culinary-driven frozen meals, including foods specifically formulated for diabetes, PKU, dysphagia, and the first comprehensive line globally of entrees for celiac disease and gluten-free diets.
 Due to its unique business model, MenuDirect was recognized as one of the top 10 Industry Innovators globally by Nutraceuticals World magazine in 2000.
 During his time at MenuDirect, Lou reconnected with his alma mater, Rutgers, and engaged a team of 15 students to work on a real-world project for his company, to research the potential for reimbursement of special dietary foods at the state-level throughout the US.
 This experience proved to be a model for Lou’s work at Rutgers years later.